The IN

 WHERE country IN ('USA', 'UK');

-Here, the SQL command selects rows if the country is either USA or UK.
+Here, the SQL command selects rows if the country is either the USA or the UK.

 The IN

-operator can also be used to select rows in which a certain value exists in the given field.
-Let's see an example to clarify it.
+operator can be used to choose rows where a specific value is present in the specified field.

 SELECT first_name, country